Javascript is not enabled.

 AARP (Source: Smithsonian)

 Everybody knows about the Hope Diamond.
-The 45.5-carat rock was worth an estimated $350 million in 2024 (although removing the curse would probably cost extra).
-With your Mega Millions winnings, you could buy that big blue rock and the even more expensive Cullinan Diamond — a collection of gems cut from the largest rough diamond ever found and valued at $400 million.
+The 45.5-carat gem was worth an estimated $350 million in 2024 (although removing its curse would probably cost extra).
+With your Powerball winnings, you could buy that big blue rock and the even more expensive Cullinan Diamond, a collection of gems cut from the largest rough diamond ever found and valued at $400 million — and still have $400 million left to expand your collection of fine jewelry.

 Lots of rich folks have private planes.
 But do they have one that can wreak terror from the sky?
-You could, assuming any country in its right mind would sell you the most advanced U.S. warplane.
-In fact, you could have a fleet of nine of the roughly $101.5 1.5 million airplanes (airport storage not included).
+You could, assuming any country in its right mind would sell you the U.S.’s most advanced warplane.
+In fact, you could have a fleet of 16 of the roughly $101.5 million airplanes (airport storage not included).

 Fancy a trip to outer space?
-You could get your chance to see the world in three days in a 13-foot-wide SpaceX Crew Dragon capsule.
+You could get your chance to see the world in a 13-foot-wide SpaceX Crew Dragon capsule.
 To boot, you’ll go around the globe every 90 minutes.
-And, because the trip costs $55 million per seat, you could make that voyage 17 times.
+And, because the trip costs $55 million per seat, you could make that voyage 30 times.

 Collectors argue about which baseball card is worth the most, but the 1952 Mickey Mantle rookie card is hard to beat.
 It fetched $12.6 million at auction in 2022.

-Warren Buffett’s fabled money-management prowess has launched the stock of Berkshire Hathaway, his holding company, to more than $772,430 per Class A share as of Nov.
-14, and the company’s annual meeting has been described as “Woodstock for capitalists.”
-You’d probably see plenty of Dilly Bars and Coke at the event, since Berkshire owns Dairy Queen and a big chunk of Coca-Cola.
+Warren Buffett’s fabled money-management prowess has launched the stock of Berkshire Hathaway, his holding company, to $750,006 per Class A share at the close of trading on Dec.
+22. As a shareholder, you could attend the company’s annual meeting, which has been described as “Woodstock for capitalists.”
+Plus, you’d probably score plenty of Dilly Bars and Coke at the event, since Berkshire owns Dairy Queen and a big chunk of Coca-Cola.

 Want to show off your riches?
 What better way to say “I’m loaded” than with gold?
-At $4,088 an ounce as of Nov.
-14, you could buy 236,056 ounces of the precious metal.
-But you’d better have a sturdy floor: That’s more than 15,000 pounds.
+At $4,469.40 an ounce as of Dec.
+22, $1.7 billion would get you 380,364 ounces of the precious metal.
+But you’d better have a sturdy floor in your personal Fort Knox: That much gold weighs in at more than 23,000 pounds.

 Concerned about having enough fuel for those Lamborghinis?
 Fear not.
-A barrel of oil cost $64.05 as of Nov.
-14,.
-Your $965 million could buy more than 15 million barrels.
+With crude oil prices at about $58 a barrel as of Dec.
+23, your $1.7 billion could buy more than 29.3 million barrels.

 boxes of kraft mac and cheese